ELECTRICITY RATES IN FORT WORTH

 Common questions about energy in Fort Worth

-Fort Worth's hot summers and mild winters drive higher electricity usage, with typical homes consuming around 1225 kWh monthly.
-Air conditioning during summer months significantly increases consumption, making it crucial to choose competitive rates.
-The current market average is 15.85¢/kWh across available plans.
+Fort Worth's hot summers and variable winters drive higher electricity usage, with typical homes consuming around 1,225 kWh monthly.
+Air conditioning demands peak during summer months, making energy-efficient plans crucial.
+Choosing competitive rates can offset seasonal consumption increases significantly.

-Since 65% of Fort Worth housing consists of single-family homes with estimated monthly usage around 1225 kWh, residents should select plans in the 2000 kWh tier for optimal rates.
-This ensures you're matched to pricing designed for typical Fort Worth household consumption patterns.
+Since 65% of Fort Worth housing consists of single-family homes averaging 1,225 kWh monthly, residents should select plans at the 2000 kWh tier for optimal rates.
+This tier accommodates seasonal usage fluctuations while securing the best price per kilowatt-hour.